ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-3.md

 Instead, it would be better if we could have an EJS file that defines what a tweet looks like that we could use in both locations.
 Luckily, EJS can do this by including other EJS files in our views.

-Let's first create a file in our “views” directory that is called “_tweet.ejs”.
-Notice the “_” at the beginning of our files name.
+Let's first create a file in our "views" directory that is called "_tweet.ejs".
+Notice the "_" at the beginning of our files name.
 It's generally good practice to put an underscore at the beginning of a file's name if that file only defines part of an HTML page.
-Our “_tweet.ejs” is going to contain only a single tweet so we add an underscore at the beginning of the file name.
+Our "_tweet.ejs" is going to contain only a single tweet so we add an underscore at the beginning of the file name.
 Files that define only a small portion of a page are called partials since it only contains part of a page.

-Let's copy our tweet HTML into our “_tweet.ejs” file.
+Let's copy our tweet HTML into our "_tweet.ejs" file.

 ```ejs
 <!-- views/_tweet.ejs -->